 General subject access, using statistics, and answering broad policy questions using the EDC publications can be difficult.
 The classification system, which is different from that used in the Bodleian Law Library, is listed on the end of the shelves in the EDC, and is available online if you click on the tab EDC shelfmarks (above).
 Although the EDC is broadly arranged by subject, the multi-disciplinary approach may make browsing unsuccessful.
 If you have any problems in finding material, please ask - it is likely to save you a lot of time.

-There is a small collection of reference material in the EDC by the seating area, which is mainly bibliographical.
+There is a small collection of reference material in the EDC, which is mainly bibliographical.
 It contains some good handbooks and directories, e.g. Vacher’s European Companion (shelved at EDC/EC.8.8), books on the Single Market and the European Parliament.